Dorothea Puente: Victims

 During her incarceration, she began corresponding with Everson Theodore Gillmouth, a 77-year-old retiree from Oregon.
 At the beginning of September in 1985, Gillmouth arrived at Puente's boarding house with his truck and trailer.
 On September 9, 1985, after serving only half her sentence, Puente was released from prison, whereupon she was picked up by Gillmouth and Ricardo Ordorica, a close friend who lived with his family in the downstairs flat at 1426 F Street.
 In October 1985, Puente wrote to Gillmouth's sister informing her that she and Gillmouth were to be married on November 2.
 A short time later, Puente hired a handyman, Ismael Carrasco Florez, to remodel some of her house.
 She asked him to build a 6-foot by 30-inch by 30-inch storage box.
 She agreed to give him Gillmouth's truck and $800 as payment.
-The day after he completed the box, he noticed it had been nailed shut.
-Puente asked Florez to help her move the box, which now weighed approximately 300 lb, to a storage location, but it was left near a river about an hour's drive from Sacramento.
-On January 1, 1986, a fisherman discovered the box along the Sacramento River.
-Concerned, he notified authorities, who found a severely decomposed human body inside, wrapped in several plastic bags and covered with a bed sheet secured by electrical tape; mothballs and toilet deodorizer were also placed in the box.
-The body was not positively identified as Gillmouth's until over two years later on December 28, 1988.
+The day after Florez completed the box, he noticed it had been nailed shut.
+Puente asked Florez to help her move the box, which now weighed approximately 300 lb, to a storage location, but she decided to leave it near a river about an hour's drive from Sacramento.
+On January 1, 1986, a fisherman discovered the suspicious-looking box along the Sacramento River and notified authorities.
+A severely decomposed human body was found inside the box, wrapped in several plastic bags and covered with a bed sheet secured by electrical tape; mothballs and toilet deodorizer were also placed in the box.
+The body was not positively identified as Gillmouth's until over two years later, on December 28, 1988.
 It was later discovered that after Gillmouth's death, Puente had mailed forged letters and cards to his sister in an attempt to make her believe Gillmouth was still alive.
 Puente was also found to have forged Gillmouth's signature on his truck's certificate of title, and she continued cashing Gillmouth's benefit checks until July, 1986.

 In the fall of 1986, Betty Mae Palmer, age 78, arrived at Puente's boarding house.
 On October 14, 1986, Puente obtained a California ID card with her photo and Palmer's name.
 Two months later, the mailing address on Palmer's social security checks was changed to Puente's address.
 Puente forged Palmer's signature and cashed nearly $7,000 worth of benefit checks belonging to Palmer.
 In November 1988, the partially dismembered body of a woman was discovered in a shallow hole in Puente's front yard.
 The head, hands, and lower legs were never found.
 Toxicology reports of the body revealed the presence of doxylamine, an over-the-counter antihistamine, as well as haloperidol and flurazepam, both of which were previously prescribed to Palmer.
 The body was identified as Palmer's on January 24, 1989, through comparison to previous medical X-rays.